 - St Germain Bistro and Cafe – Get the basil mojito.
 Here you’ll find salads and sandwiches.
 It’s best for lunch.

-- Intercontinental in Isla Verde – The restaurant on the beach was a great place for beers, views and pub style food.
-The portions were huge.
+- Intercontinental in Isla Verde – The restaurant on the beach is a great place for beers, views and pub style food.
+The portions are huge.
+You’ve been warned

-Note: San Juan has all of the typical American food brands available, including Chillis, McDonalds, Taco Bell, Subway, Senor Frogs, etc. If you’re not feeling adventurous you can always default to a familiar dining experience.
+San Juan has most of the typical American food brands available, including Chillis, McDonalds, Taco Bell, Subway, Senor Frogs, etc. If you’re not feeling adventurous, you can always default to a familiar dining experience.

 Where to stay in San Juan?

 Puerto Rico has plenty of accommodation options that fit every lifestyle, budget and timeline.
 Thanks to foreign investment, hundreds of beautiful vacation properties have been built over the past ten years.
-Most of these are available for rent on websites like VRBO, AirBnB (save $27 here) and VacationRentals.
+Most of these are available for rent on websites like VRBO and AirBnB.

 We spent 3 days in Old San Juan and 5 days at Playa Isla Verde.

 We stayed at at the Sheraton Old San Juan Hotel (pictured above) for two nights before our Caribbean cruise.
-The hotel was in the perfect location for cruise ship travelers.
-It’s conveniently located directly across the street from the cruise ship terminal and it’s within walking distance to all of the Old San Juan tourist attractions.
+This hotel is conveniently located across the street from the San Juan cruise ship terminal and it’s within walking distance to Old San Juan’s tourist attractions.

-The rooms are a good size and we had no problem getting a standard crib for Connor.
+The rooms are a good size and we had no problem getting a standard crib for our little one.
 The hotel has a rooftop pool that offers outstanding views of San Juan Bay.
+More hotel info here.